 Carmel is a native of Israel.
 She spent her formative acting years in NY, studying at The American Academy of Dramatic Arts and later working in Film & TV as well as with several established downtown NY theatre companies.

 She is currently based in Vancouver and working on the television show, Ghost Wars (SyFy), set to premier in the fall of 2017.
 Other recent Film & TV credits include recurring roles on Somewhere Between (ABC), Mistresses (ABC) and ICE (AT&T).
 Earlier this summer Carmel performed in a production of 50 Words by Michael Weller and directed by Raina von Waldenburg, director and teacher of the Grotwoski method.
 In 2016 Carmel performed in a leading role in NY playwright Sarah Einspeiners’s debut of I Love Sean and served as Movement Director for local playwright Agam Darshi’s Burning Hands, directed by Orsy Szabo.

 Carmel is an acting teacher at School Creative and sits on the board of South Asian Arts.

 August 7th - 7pm to 9pm

 The Cultch (Vancity Culture Lab)

 Celebrate the Monsoon spirit at the beautiful Cultch Theatre with an evening of spoken word and readings.
-Shekhar Paleja will be reading excerpts from his highly acclaimed novel, "An Extraordinary Destiny" ; Jotika will share some of her art and spoken word and talk about the work she makes and her experiences as a queer artist of colour; Munish Sharma will read from his spoken word series "You I Love", created to Inspire, promote positivity and growth.
+Shekhar Paleja will be reading excerpts from his highly acclaimed novel, "An Extraordinary Destiny"; Jotika will share some SongPoems from her show Brown Body Stories: Searching for Healing/Longing from Home, a project that includes a one-women show & the creation of a ZineAlbum; Munish Sharma will read from his spoken word series "You I Love", created to inspire, promote positivity and growth.